giovaborgogno/siwe-auth-django/README.md

 ### Installation

-Install the package using pip:
+Install the package using pip with the following command:

 ```bash
 pip install siwe-auth-django